-The National Indian Law Library (NILL) of the Native American Rights Fund (NARF) is a public law library devoted to federal Indian and tribal law.
+The National Indian Law Library (NILL) of the Native American Rights Fund (NARF) was founded in 1972 as a public law library devoted to federal Indian and tribal law.
 NILL serves the public by developing and making accessible a unique and valuable collection of Indian law resources and assisting people with their Indian law-related information needs.

-Stay Abreast of What is Happening in Indian Law
+Stay Abreast of Current Events with Indian Law News Bulletins

-Use Our Online Guides and Unique Print Collection to Research Indian Law
+Use Online Research Guides and the Catalog of NILL's Unique Print Collection to Research Indian Law

-If you need assistance with your research, the staff at the National Indian Law Library are available to help.
-Research questions can be submitted through the online form (Ask NILL) or by phone or email.
+If you need assistance with your Indian Law research, the staff at the National Indian Law Library are available to help.
+Research questions can be submitted through the online form (Ask NILL) or by phone.